KLPhrases/siteminder-docker/README.md

 Open the 'https://localhost:8443/iam/siteminder/adminui' page and sign in with siteminder/siteminder (leave the policy server field blank).

 ## Questions / Issues
-If you got any questions or problems using the image, please visit our [Github Repository](https://github.com/atricore/siteminder-docker) and write an issue.
+If you have any questions or problems using the image, please visit our [Github Repository](https://github.com/atricore/siteminder-docker) and report an issue.

 ## Sponsors

-This project is sponsored Atricore - No Code Identity and Access Management :
+This project is sponsored by Atricore - No Code Identity and Access Management :

 <a href="https://atricore.com"><img src="https://uploads-ssl.webflow.com/611d67401a94b9fb36e5b81f/611d6c7ea44ebe1b8ecd9d0c_atricore-logo.svg" width="320" /></a>